Axonius - Run Linux SSH Scan

 7. If you are using multi-nodes, choose the Axonius node to use to interact with the adapter when executing the enforcement action.

-8. Gateway Name - For Axonius-hosted (SaaS) deployments.
-Select the gateway through which to connect to perform the action.
+8. Gateway Name - Select the Gateway through which to connect to perform the action.

 For more details about other Enforcement Actions available, see Action Library.